Last Updated on

 I’ve included two examples of the causes of anger that was discovered through the inventory process with two previous clients.
 By practicing some exercises in self awareness these two people were able to immediately begin changing some of their expressions and behaviors.
-However, once their false beliefs were identified, the anger of these two individuals really began to dissolve.
+Once their false beliefs were identified, the anger of these two individuals really began to dissolve.

 Anger Example 1.
 How Fear can be a Source of Anger